microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/servicehealth-list.md

 Retrieve a list of the [serviceHealth](../resources/servicehealth.md) objects and their properties.

-This operation is to retrieve health overviews of tenant's all subscribed services.
+This operation provides the health report of all subscribed services for a tenant.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).